 Brooklyn Rentals Under $2,500 on StreetEasy Article continues below

-The Fair Housing Act applies to NYC, but it is a federal law.
-It works on a national level to prevent discrimination in both public and private housing, and to protect tenants and buyers.
-According to the law, a person seeking to buy, rent, or obtain financing for a home cannot be discriminated against based on their race, national origin, sex, familial status, religion, or disability.
+The Fair Housing Act (FHA) applies to New York City, but is a federal law.
+It works on a national level to prevent discrimination in both public and private housing, and protects tenants, buyers, and borrowers.
+The law prohibits discrimination on the basis of race, national origin, religion, sex (including gender identity and sexual orientation), familial status, or disability against a person seeking to buy, rent, or obtain financing for a home.

 A protected class is a group of people who have historically been discriminated against because of a specific characteristic.
-A person who is part of a protected class is legally protected under housing anti-discrimination laws.
-Thanks to the Fair Housing Act and a combination of state and city laws — like the New York State and New York City Human Rights Laws — NYC has 17 different classes protected from housing discrimination.
+A person who is part of a protected class is legally protected under fair housing and anti-discrimination laws.
+Thanks to the FHA and a combination of state and city laws — including New York City and State Human Rights Law — NYC has a long list of classes protected from housing discrimination.
 Landlords, real estate agents, co-op and condo boards, and lenders are legally prohibited from discriminating against these protected classes based on the following characteristics:

 • Age